CSA-OCP-GER/azure-serverless-bootcamp/Module 2 - CosmosDB data/readme.md

     This is adding a new binding in the function metadata for `CosmosDB`.
 You'll see the name of the property we are setting `product`, which corresponds to the function code `product` in the previous step.
 In addition we define information on which database and CosmosDB account to connect to.
 Specifically we want to connect to the `icecream` database, `products` collection, with the CosmosDB account information from the `CosmosDBConnectionString` setting.
 We'll get into that setting later.

-    The last chage is the most interesting.
+    The last change is the most interesting.
 You'll see we have an `Id` property in the `function.json`.
 This is letting the *input* binding know which document ID to grab.
 Azure Functions could also have a SQL query here to query multiple documents, but here we know the ID will be the query parameter `ID`.
 Azure Functions provides syntax to grab properties from query or body parameters of triggers.
 In this case, `{Query.id}` is saying "Get the CosmosDB document in this collection that has the same ID as the `id` query parameter for the HTTP request".
 So really the Azure Functions binding framework is doing all of the heavy lifting of exposing CosmosDB through an API.

     We won't be able to test this function yet, as the CosmosDB account created earlier is totally empty.
 So let's add a new function.

-1. In the Visual Studio Code extension for Azure Functions, click the lightning bolt icon to add a new function to this app.
+2. In the Visual Studio Code extension for Azure Functions, click the lightning bolt icon to add a new function to this app.
-1. Select the current folder to add to the existing app.
+3. Select the current folder to add to the existing app.
 This function will also be HTTP triggered.
-1. Name it `addProducts` and give it `anonymous` access permissions.
+4. Name it `addProducts` and give it `anonymous` access permissions.
-1. Replace the code in the new `index.js` for `addProducts` with the following:
+5. Replace the code in the new `index.js` for `addProducts` with the following:

     ```javascript
     module.exports = async function (context, req) {